cleveland-flag-03-B2.jpg

 At Public Square's southwest corner rises the Terminal Tower, Cleveland's iconic skyscraper.
 Completed in 1927, it was the second tallest building in the world.
 It remained the tallest building in North America outside of New York City until 1964.

 The square at the flag's center represents Public Square.
 It is red because it is at the heart of city.
 The white lines represent Superior Avenue and Ontario Street, which intersect Public Square.
 From the square, the white lines radiate outward, representing 227 years of growth from the city center.
 The motif represents a compass, a reference to the city's frontier beginnings and maritime history.
+A compass is also a symbol of direction and hope.

 Scroll down for the flag’s alternate color scheme.
 See how this new Cleveland flag compares to other Ohio city flags.